-Spending for agencies in the All Other category is projected to increase by \$1.1 billion (1,408 percent).
-The substantial increase is related to projected spending on Special Infrastructure Account investments, including a contribution to the ongoing construction of the New NY Bridge and other capital projects for the State Thruway.
+Capital spending for agencies in the All Other category is projected to increase by \$501 million (53 percent).
+The increase is related to projected spending on Special Infrastructure Account investments, including a sizable contribution to the ongoing construction of the New NY Bridge and other capital projects for the State Thruway.

-Financing FY 2016 Capital Projects Spending
+Financing FY 2017 Capital Projects Spending